Salatiga

 Salatiga (ꦯꦭꦠꦶꦒ) is a city in Central Java province, Indonesia.
-It covers an area of 54.98 km2 and had a population of 192,322 at the 2020 Census; the official estimate as at mid 2024 was 198,971 (comprising 98,571 males and 100,400 females).
+It covers an area of 54.98 km2 and had a population of 192,322 at the 2020 Census; the official estimate as of mid 2025 was 199,906 (comprising 99,065 males and 100,841 females).
 Located between the cities of Semarang and Surakarta, and administratively an independent city enclaved within Semarang Regency, it sits at the foot of Mount Merbabu (3,142 m) and Mount Telomoyo, and has a relatively cool climate due to its elevated position.
 Salatiga is a part of the Semarang metropolitan area.